lazzarello/griftblog/_posts/tech/2023-12-30-system-76-oryx-pro.md

 The Bluetooth and Wifi chips are on the same module and each antenna connection has a shorter range compared to other devices.

-The bluetooth radio with airpods pro drops out at about 20 feet compared to the same headphones paired with an iPad Pro, which has no drop outs for 25 to 30 feet.
+The bluetooth radio with Airpods Pro drops out at about 15 feet compared to the same headphones paired with an iPad Pro, which has no drop outs for 25 to 30 feet.

-The wifi radio 2.4 GHz has about half the of my iPad Pro from the same location.
+The 2.4 GHz wifi radio has about half the signal strength of my iPad Pro from the same location.
+The 5 GHz seems to be a little better.

 ## Kernel drivers crash intermittently

 The bluetooth driver just like, crashes sometimes.
 The icon disapears from the KDE toolbar.

 The Thunderbolt driver crashes when my docking station is disconnected and reconnected...sometimes.
-After a memory dump to `dmesg` the dock continues to work for the displays but not as a USB hub or Ethernet adapter.
+After the crash dumps some debugging info to `dmesg` the dock continues to work for the displays but not as a USB hub or Ethernet adapter.
 A restart is required.

-* kernel has some weird thunderbolt bug that's intermittent.
-It supported dual Thunderbolt to DisplayPort displays on the first try, when the StarTech adapter was trusted but after a disconnect, the second display failed.
-See NOTES-.txt for debugging information.
-* It appears the problem is in the docking station not the kernel driver. it only supports dual displays when the hardware is connected in a specific order with a cable that's rated for

-*** Thunderbolt dock problem ***
+## Thunderbolt dock problem

 I have a [StarTech tb3cdk2dp](https://www.startech.com/en-us/universal-laptop-docking-stations/tb3cdk2dp) which when both DP displays are connected outputs the following error.
 Only one display is detected.